jsanchogithub/angular-bootstrap/README.md

 2.- How to deploy an Angular app into the server (to Firebase, in this case).<br>
 3.- Some examples of Angular (+Bootstrap) apps.

-## How to create an Angular app.
+## 1.- How to create an Angular app.

-Create an Angular app:

-1.- Install node.js // used for installing the Angular-CLI.
+1. Install node.js // used for installing the Angular-CLI.
 (Follow https://nodejs.org/en/ instructions) <br>
 After that, we can run npm (Node Package Manager) commands in our system.

-2.- Install Angular-CLI // official Angular line command. [sudo] could be required in Mac/Linux systems <br>
+2. Install Angular-CLI // official Angular line command. [sudo] could be required in Mac/Linux systems <br>

 		>[sudo] npm install -g @angular/cli@latest

 After that, we can run ng commands, such as create a new Angular app.

-3.- Create a new app:
+3. Create a new app:

 		>ng new angular-hello-world

 After that, an Angular app is created, we can edit it (with VSCode or any other editor).

-4.- To run locally our app, we have to go inside the my-first-app folder and run:
+4. To run locally our app, we have to go inside the angular-hello-world folder and run:

 		>ng serve

 That compiles our app and deployes it to the local server, port 4200.
 We can then in the browser run:

 	...